Storage pools, volumes, and buckets¶

 can only be created by importing an ISO file usinglxc storage volume import

-.Custom storage volumes of content type
+or by copying another volume.Custom storage volumes of content type

 iso